bcgov/designatedlands/README.md

 - PostgreSQL 10.0+, PostGIS 2.3+ (tested with PostgreSQL 10.2, PostGIS 2.4.3)
 - GDAL (with `ogr2ogr` available at the command line) (tested with GDAL 2.2.3)
 - Python 3.6
+- Some systems may require tweaking of postgres and system kernel settings.
+An example script to optimize on OSX is in `scripts/postgres_mac_setup.sh`.

 ## Optional
 - to aggregate output data across tiles, use [mapshaper](https://github.com/mbloch/mapshaper)